shcherbak-ai/contextgem/docs/source/how_it_works.rst

 **A single configurable LLM with a specific role to extract specific information from the document.**

-The ``llm_role`` of an LLM is an abstraction to differentiate between tasks of different complexity.
-For example, if an aspect/concept is assigned ``llm_role="extractor_text"``, it means that the aspect/concept is extracted from the document using the LLM with the role "extractor_text".
+The ``role`` of an LLM is an abstraction used to assign various LLMs tasks of different complexity.
+For example, if an aspect/concept is assigned ``llm_role="extractor_text"``, this aspect/concept is extracted from the document using the LLM with ``role="extractor_text"``.
 This helps to channel different tasks to different LLMs, ensuring that the task is handled by the most appropriate model.
 Usually, domain expertise is required to determine the most appropriate role for a specific aspect/concept.
-But for simple use cases, you can skip the role assignment completely, in which case the role will default to "extractor_text".
+But for simple use cases, when working with text-only documents and a single LLM, you can skip the role assignment completely, in which case the role will default to ``"extractor_text"``.

-An LLM can have any of the pre-defined roles assigned to it, irrespective of whether it is actually a "reasoning" model (e.g. o3-mini) or not (e.g. gpt-4o) - it is up to you to decide based on the capabilities of the LLM and the complexity of the task.

 An LLM can have a configurable fallback LLM with the same role.